The Forbidden Word – “Soundproof”

 - An acoustical enclosure used for hearing tests sat on display in a quiet area of the factory.
 A potential customer (an audiologist) entered what he assumed was a “soundproof booth” and proceeded to scream at the top of his lungs.
 His colleague just outside the door could hear him.
 This is perfectly normal (it’s not intended for people to scream during hearing tests), but they smirked like they’d exposed false advertising and a “lame” product.
 They promised to blacken the manufacturer’s name and confidently proclaimed that they were going to buy a “real” soundproof booth from someone competent.
 I sometimes wonder what happened to those guys…..

-- A new high school band hall was designed by an architect and the band director without the help of a noise control engineer.
+- A new high school band hall was designed by an architect and the band director without the help of a noise control professional.
 The main rehearsal space is surrounded, for convenience, by numerous music practice rooms.
 The practice room doors were specified at STC 50, which the Architect and Band Director imagined to mean “soundproof” (it does not).
 As the building neared completion, it became obvious that practice sessions were plainly audible in the quiet rehearsal space.
 Tests showed that the door seals needed adjustment.
 But even with the seals puttied shut and the door outperforming STC 50, the band director was not satisfied because music was still audible through it.
 They were obviously not soundproof, no matter what the meter said.
 He questioned everything, including the test standard and my integrity, but not his erroneous belief.

 Even under the best of circumstances, the word itself presents a fundamental problem.
 The dictionary.com definition says simply that “soundproof” means “impervious to sound”.
 And the verb form means “to cause to be soundproof”.
 Not a lot of wiggle room there.
 Many in our industry use “soundproof” as shorthand for something like “to possess or to impart excellent noise-isolating properties”.
 But because nothing is completely impervious to sound, and that’s exactly what people think it means, I’ve vowed to avoid using the S-word altogether (except when explaining why not to use it, of course).